ketgo/py-abac/README.md

 request = Request.from_json(request_json)
 ```

 You might have noticed the presence of empty  `"id"` fields for the `subject`, `resource` and `action` access control elements in the above example.
-These are mandatory fields for creating an access request object in py-ABAC.
-The purpose of these fields is explained in detail in the [Policy Language](#policylanguage) section.
-If unsure of their usage, you can safely set them to an empty string.
+These are called _target IDs_ and are mandatory fields for creating an access request object in py-ABAC.
+The purpose of these fields is explained in detail in the [Target Block](#targets-block) subsection of [Policy Language](#policylanguage).
+If you are unsure of their usage, you can safely set them to an empty string.

 *[Back to top](#py-abac)*